lisatshona/Intro-to-HTML-CSS/README.md

 1. The if statement-allows you to execute a block of code only if a certain condition is met.
 2. The if-else statement- the code under that will be executed if the condition is false.
 3. The nested-if statement-is an if statement that is the target of another if statement.
 4. The if-elif-else ladder-As soon as one of the conditions controlling the if is true, the statement associated with that if is executed, and the rest of the ladder is bypassed.
-If none of the conditions is true, then the final “else” statement will be executed
+If none of the conditions is true, then the final “else” statement will be executed.

+**Python Functions**

+Python Functions is a block of statements that return the specific task.
+Defined using "def" followed by the function name and arguments in parentheses.
+Function body indented and contains the code that performs the desired operation on the inputs and returns output.
+Functions can take one or more arguments, and they may or may not return a value.
+Function may mutate a variable without returning anything.

+**Some Benefits of Using Functions**

+1. Increase Code Readability
+2. Increase Code Reusability

+**Classes and Objects**